 In the example above, all the thumbnails are collages of several DIY projects.
 This makes it clear that the video is a list, and the audience will find plenty to choose from.

-How many times have you skipped those long, boring intros?
+How many times have you skipped those long and boring YouTube intros?
 Plenty, for sure.
-And if two or three skips later you were still left hanging in midair, you’d click the next video right away.
+And if two or three skips later you were still left hanging in midair, you’d click the next YouTube video right away.
 Dull intros are the perfect recipe for poor search engine rankings.

 Luckily, such a fate is easy to avoid.
 All you need to do is jump straight to the point without long, redundant intros.
 See how effectively Nick Nimmin does this in his videos.
 Even his logo animation appears after a short hooking intro, not before it.

-You can also use the PAS formula in your intros to make them even more effective.
+You can also use the PAS formula in your intros which is a widely used tactic in social media marketing.
 It consists of three parts: problem, agitation, and solution.
 Each of these can be a single sentence.

 First, you present the problem and have your target audience relate to it.
 Then, you create more tension and suspense.
 And finally, release it with the promise of a solution.